 Every summer for the past few years the math grad students have organized week-long summer minicourses covering fun and advanced topics.
 Undergrads are welcome to participate and organize their own courses.
 The webpage for the summer 2019 minicourses can be found here.
 The main organizer in summer 2019 was Richard Wong; reach out to any of the grad students to see if things have changed.

 What are good websites for finding out about REUs?

 What opportunities are there for international students who do not have

 Many REUs do not offer funding/stipends to international students, while others bar international students from applying at all.
-Here are a few programs for international students to consider which do provide some form of funding.
+That being said, here are a few programs for international students to consider which do provide some form of funding.